 My old self (or younger self, depending on how you look at the arrow of time), back when I received my previous degree about a decade ago, would have likely been quite incredulous and perhaps even appalled to learn that I would eventually decide to go back to that manipulative institution, that radical monopoly (as Ivan Illich would put it) called the schooling system.
 And it certainly wasn’t an easy choice.

-So what made me decide to take on a (non-funded) PhD program?
+So what made me decide to invest much of my time and savings into a non-funded PhD program?